 While treatment of craniofacial malformations has dramatically improved in the past two decades, methods for assessment and documentation of craniofacial variation and malformations often rely on non-standardized, subjective descriptions and other antiquated methods.
 The CIRAS study is modernizing this by developing tools that use 3-D images to measure the severity of craniofacial malformations before and after treatment.
 This could dramatically improve how we classify and assess craniofacial conditions and treatment outcomes.

 Craniofacial Features Normative Database (CFND)

 One challenge to understanding and evaluating craniofacial conditions is that we lack well-established, quantitative resources regarding typical craniofacial variation in the general population.
-To address this, the CFND study was initiated in 2006 to establish a database of 3D surface images of children and adults without craniofacial conditions.
-These images are used to quantify craniofacial features, and as control data in studies involving individuals with conditions that affect the head and face.
+To address this lack, the CFND study was initiated in 2006 to establish a database of 3-D surface images of children and adults without craniofacial conditions.
+These images are used to quantify craniofacial features and serve as control data in studies involving individuals with conditions that affect the head and face.

 Our CFND research team and a subset of the participants in the CFND also participate in the FaceBase study, a national study with similar goals.

 This study’s primary goal is to identify variations of TBX1 and other genes that may influence the physical characteristics observed in children with 22q11.2 deletion syndrome.
 The study will also use quantitative assessments based on 3-D images to describe the facial features that often accompany this syndrome.